Treatment Process for Bariatric Surgery

 Choosing to have weight loss surgery is an important and very personal decision.
 At Providence Weight Loss Surgery, our goal is to provide knowledge and support as you consider your options.
 Our staff of providers will guide you through the process and be by your side at every step.
 In fact, you’re already working on the first step – becoming informed.
 Here’s how the rest of the process works:

 Attend a free informational seminar.
-Whether you choose to attend in-person or online via the webinar, our staff will cover the basics of weight loss surgery and help you understand your options.
+Attend a free information seminar in person and our staff will cover the basics of weight loss surgery and help you understand your options.
 You’ll have the opportunity to talk to bariatric surgeons and other patients who’ve lost weight after surgery.
 Register now.

 Verify insurance eligibility.
 While many insurance plans cover weight loss surgery, it’s important to understand your benefits – and how to receive them.
 When you schedule your appointment, be sure to verify your insurance eligibility with the office staff.